Medical Technologist Merges Scientific Accuracy and Personal Care

 The symbolism of a box of crayons

-One of the things that has stuck with Humke from her medical technologist travel jobs is the box of Crayola crayons that sat on a shelf in Don Wahl’s office at the Sanford Medical Center in Sioux Falls, S.D.
+One of the things that have stuck with Humke from her medical technologist travel jobs is the box of Crayola crayons that sat on a shelf in Don Wahl’s office at the Sanford Medical Center in Sioux Falls S.D.
 Wahl is a laboratory manager, and he kept the crayons there to remind him and his lab staff that, like crayons, people are colored differently and may have personality quirks and idiosyncrasies that we don’t understand and perhaps don’t like.

 Wahl was an inspiration in many ways.
-“I learned so much from Don about getting along well with people, no matter how quirky they may be,” Humke said, adding, “Like crayons, our colors are different but we meld together to make a difference in patients’ lives.”
+“I learned so much from Don about getting along well with people, no matter how quirky they may be,” Humke said, adding, “Like crayons, our colors are different, but we meld together to make a difference in patients’ lives.”

 Support from her recruiter